TedHusted/awake/awake.md/awake.md

 Some interesting lots come up during the live and silent auctions.
 Elena and Tessa make a few modest bids, without success.

 One the way home, Tessa says, “I see what Heather means about the Association feed.
-It’s not only suggesting people I knew, but also people I might want to know.
+It’s not only suggesting people I know, but also people I might want to know and why I might like to know them.
 You should check it out.”

 “I’m just too tired right now, Tess.
 I’ll let you know what Brent says.”